 These right here?
 These creamy vodka lime shrimps, my friends, will be the only way you’d want to eat shrimps from this point forward.

-Bold statement, I know, but please!
-Take a bite of the succulent shrimps, sop up a crusty chunk of french roll in that sauce, or slather the whole delicious mess over rice (or noodles!) and I bet you’d agree this is the best shrimp dish you’ve ever laid on your lips.
+Bold statement, I know, but please, take a bite of the succulent shrimps, sop up a crusty chunk of french roll in that sauce, or slather the whole delicious mess over rice (or pasta) and I bet you’d agree this is the best seafood you’ve ever had.

 - 1 tablespoon olive oil